Lease Administration Software: What Property Managers Actually Need

 Critical Date Management: Alert Logic That Actually Works

 Alert timing configurability: Can you set different lead times for different date types?
 A renewal option notice might need a 180-day alert (because you need 120 days to negotiate and the notice window is 90 days).
 An audit rights window closing needs a 30-day alert.
-A single global alert lead time doesn't work for a diverse date set.
+A single global alert lead time does not work for a diverse date set.

 Alert recipients: Does the alert go to specific named users, or to a role-based inbox, or to the system administrator?
-The most useful configuration is named user plus a backup — the primary lease administrator and their manager.
+The most useful configuration is named user plus a backup: the primary lease administrator and their manager.

 Alert acknowledgment: Does the system track whether an alert was acknowledged?
 If a critical date fires and nobody acts on it, you want a record of that and an escalation path.